 What developers and policymakers should know is that the Arctic is a dynamic system with many moving parts.
 Fleener’s vision of Alaska’s future includes less federal oversight and improved partnerships between state government and residents, both rural and urban.
 In Alaska, as in Nunavut, the growth of industry cannot proceed without input from inhabitants of the North.
 At the same time, allowing for the expansion of commercial activity in the Arctic is a decision that locals must themselves make, and this is possible only if locals are allowed to have a greater impact in the legislative process.
 Northern communities feel conflicted about economic development in the Arctic, but they want to preserve the power of choice.

 - Blog post: "Development in U.S. and Canadian Arctic Not Only About Oil and Gas, but Providing for People," by Spencer Wuest at the New Security Beat blog

 - Podcast and related article: "Providing for the Periphery: Anthony Speca on Development for Canada's Resource-Rich Nunavut," New Security Beat’s Friday Podcasts

 David N. Biette

-Deputy Director of the Council on State Governments--Eastern Regional Conference, New York; former Director of the Polar Initiative and Senior Advisor to the Canada Institute
+Deputy Director of the Council on State Governments--Eastern Regional Conference, New York; former Director of the Polar Initiative and former Director and Senior Advisor to the Canada Institute

 Since its inception in 2017, the Polar Institute has become a premier forum for discussion and policy analysis of Arctic and Antarctic issues, and is known in Washington, DC and elsewhere as the Arctic Public Square.
 The Institute holistically studies the central policy issues facing these regions—with an emphasis on Arctic governance, climate change, economic development, scientific research, security, and Indigenous communities—and communicates trusted analysis to policymakers and other stakeholders.
 Read more